Q: In what areas are your services available?

 Q: How much does the service cost?

-Our current rate is $28/hour and 12-hour shifts are discounted to $300 per shift, which includes overtime.
+Pricing is $33.50/hour up to 8 hours, for 8-12-hour shifts, it is $32/hour and for 12-hour shifts, it is $29/hour.
 However, prices can vary based on care need and frequency of care.
 In order to get a better idea of how much home care services will cost for your loved one, we recommend scheduling our complimentary in-home assessment.

 Q: Do you require a minimum of hours and days a week in order to provide care?